ZebraDevs/Zebra-Iota-Edge-SDK/docs/tutorials/103/zebra-iota-edge-sdk-103-tutorial.md

 In this tutorial you will learn how to use the **Identity Enabler** of the Zebra-IOTA Edge SDK verify interoperable identities for people, organizations or devices.

-Before reading this tutorial you should have first read the [Decentralized Identity introduction tutorial](../101/zebra-iota-edge-sdk-101-tutorial.md) and the [identity management holder application tutorial](../102/zebra-iota-edge-sdk-102-tutorial.md).
+Before reading this tutorial you should have first read the [Decentralized Identity introduction tutorial](../101/zebra-iota-edge-sdk-101-tutorial.md) and the [identity management and Holder Application tutorial](../102/zebra-iota-edge-sdk-102-tutorial.md).

 ## Prerequisites